afraahg/WordWizard/README.md

 Users quickly type words after given a definition.
 After a word is correctly entered, a new definition is displayed and the user will continue playing.
 The more words correctly guessed/the longer the streak, the more points the user will get.
-#### Syn/Ant-onym
-Users are given a definition and must answer a synonym and antonym to the word.
-After a synonym and antonym is guessed, another definition will be displayed for the user to guess.
-Points are given for each word definition.

 ## Target Browsers
 Our target audience is very broad, as anyone may need or use a dictionary.